blitz-js/blitzjs.com-translation/docs/maintainer-guide.md

 ## Maintainer Responsibilities

-As repo maintainers and members of the React community, your responsibilities are as follows:
+As repo maintainers and members of the Blitz community, your responsibilities are as follows:

 1. Keep the [Progress issue](/docs/PROGRESS.template.md) up to date as people volunteer to translate pages.
 2. Review pull requests made by contributors promptly.